 The Regenerative Travel Impact Awards celebrate people and projects that embody the spirit of regeneration—improving people’s lives, our communities, and the world around us.
 We are searching the globe for inspiring changemakers working to solve our biggest challenges and inspiring positive action, both inside and outside of travel.

-View the finalists for the Regenerative Travel Initiative of the Year category featuring an initiative in the travel and tourism sector that has drawn attention to social and environmental issues, inspiring action.
+View the winner & finalists for the Regenerative Travel Initiative of the Year category featuring an initiative in the travel and tourism sector that has drawn attention to social and environmental issues, inspiring action.

 Tourism Declares a Climate Emergency is the largest ever collaboration by the tourism industry, and is entirely volunteer-run with over 270 members.
 All have made the same commitments – to follow climate science, create a climate plan, collaborate, and work together.